 Definitions

-Level 1 Volunteer: serving in a non-supervisory (Care, Custody, or Control of Minors) role of youth or non-supervisory role of other volunteers.
+Level 1 Volunteer: serving in a non-supervisory (Care, Custody, or Control of Minors) role of youth or other volunteers.
 Serving less than 10 hours per month.

-Level 2 Volunteer: serving in a supervisory youth (Care, Custody, or Control of Minors) or supervising other volunteers or volunteering more than 10 hours per month.
+Level 2 Volunteer: serving in a supervisory (Care, Custody, or Control of Minors) role of youth or other volunteers or volunteering more than 10 hours per month.

 After-School/Out-of-School Programming: extended learning programs occurring outside of the normal school day hours.

-Military Youth Programs: an individual employed by military youth programs, working on installation, and completed required military youth program background screening requirements.
+Military Youth Programs: an individual employed by military youth programs, working on installation and having completed the required military youth program background screening requirements.

 School District Staff: employed by a local school district, having completed DCF requirements.